WEHI-RCPStudentInternship/WEHI-RCPStudentInternship.github.io/faq.md

 The key question we are trying to answer is "How can we get the next set of interns for this project to be ready to contribute in 6 hours or less?".
 Or "What would you have needed to know to be able to contribute in week 2?".

 In the report, it should be a summary of key knowledge that helped you understand how to contribute.
 The high level user needs, the high level architecture and algorithms, how the system fits together.
+Think of it as a clean version of your combined Individual Learning Plans.

 It should:
 - Explain the high level problem
-- Provide an overview of tools and technology you used eg. Python, R, Docker
+- - Provide an overview of tools and technology you used eg. Python, R, Docker
 - Provide an overview of your architecture (if you built something)
+- Provide key video links and summaries that helped you understand fundamental principles
 - Provide key links such as the fast-track report, github repos, project folders in Sharepoint
 - Provide key knowledge and tips and tricks
 - Be no longer than 5 pages - as it is a summary